Strategy and Technology

 Course Number 1286

 Fall; Q1Q2; 3 credits

 This course explores the unique aspects of creating effective management and investment strategies for technology-intensive businesses.
 What are effective strategies for winning in markets with strong network effects?
-How can technology be leveraged to build (multi-sided) platforms?
+How can technology be leveraged to build multi-sided platforms?
 How can firms create and capture the value from intellectual property assets?
 What are the unique challenges of governing technology-intensive firms?
-And how can they sustain value despite wide-spread imitation and convergence with substitute technologies?
+And how can they build and sustain value in new, emerging technologies with high degrees of uncertainty?

-Industries covered range widely, including smartphones, smart cars, cloud services, e-commerce, online video, social networking, browsers, semiconductors, intellectual property, mobile communications, electronic ink, wearable technologies, and the Internet of Things.
+Industries covered range widely, including software, autonomous driving cars, cloud services, e-commerce, social networking, browsers, semiconductors, operating systems, PCs, storage, streaming media, intellectual property, mobile communications, electronic ink, artificial intelligence, and cybersecurity.

 Course Content and Organization

 Network Effects and Increasing Returns: Technology-intensive businesses have unique attributes, which make their products increasingly valuable if more consumers buy their product or if more complements become available.
 Also, the cost structures of some technology businesses are fundamentally different from traditional manufacturing or service industries.
 What are the implications for market tipping, pricing and growth strategies?

 Strategy Rules: To become a great strategist in the technology world, we can learn critical lessons from the most successful CEOs in the sector over the last 3 decades: Bill Gates, Andy Grove, and Steve Jobs.
 In this short module, we will explore two of the characteristics of great strategy, 'Look Forward, Reason Back,' and 'Make Big Bets, Without Betting the Company.'
 In the following modules, we dive deeper into the critical role of platform thinking, tactics, and governance.